 - Cell phone (AT&T cell tower on premise) and /or land line phone if you plan to purchase optional land line service.

 - Television and coaxial cable

 - Sports gear

 *Students with medical issues or disabilities who may require modification of any policy or procedure in order to have equal access to the residence halls must complete the Special Housing and Dining Request Application.
-The completed application along with appropriate documentation should be sent to the Coordinator of Access and Equity Services, TC3, P.O.
+The completed application along with appropriate documentation should be sent to the Coordinator of Access and Equity Services, Tompkins Cortland Community College, P.O.
 Box 139, 170 North Street, Dryden, NY 13053, fax 607-844-6549.
 The coordinator, in consultation with the director of residence life and judicial affairs and the student, will make a determination of what reasonable accommodation will provide the student with equal access to the residence halls, its programs, services and activities.
 A prescription note from a doctor is not generally acceptable for documentation purposes.
 Call 607-844-8222, ext.
 4415 if you have questions about this process.